epietrowicz/particle-somduino/README.md

 # SoMduino
+This is a sample design for a _mostly_ assembled PCB from a manufacturing service like JLCPCB, helping you get started with a custom SoM based design.
 The SoMduino is an Arduino Uno form factor breakout board intended to work with either BSoM or MSoM Particle products.
-The intent is to have the carrier board mostly assembled by JLCPCB except for the Particle [power module](https://store.particle.io/products/particle-power-module-battery-with-headers) and [SoM](https://store.particle.io/products/m-series-lte-m1-2g-global-ethersim).
-It should contain all of the basic components necessary for the programming and using a Particle module.

 ![particle-somduino-final](https://github.com/user-attachments/assets/60043049-87e8-497d-ab6a-1753abb38832)